-- Set up an account for you, your spouse, and your kids.
-Ideally everyone who uses the computer should have a separate account, and only you and your wife should have administrative access.
+- Set up an account for you, your partner (if you have one), and your kids.
+Ideally everyone who uses the computer should have a separate account, and only you and your partner (if you have one) should have administrative access.
 If that's too much, then make an account for the old people to share (with admin access) and an account for the kids to share (without admin access).

 - Move your router to someplace where it is hard to get to.
 If it is sitting next to the TV, then resetting it is easy.